How to Connect Drip Irrigation to a Hose Bibb (Spigot or Faucet)

 Connecting a Drip Irrigation System to a Hose Bibb (Demonstration Video)

 How to Attach a Drip Irrigation System to a Hose Bibb or Spigot (Written Summary)

 Step 1: Add a Drip Adapter to the Hose Bib

-Begin by deciding exactly how you’d like to connect your drip irrigation to the hose bibb.
+Begin by deciding exactly how you’d like to connect your drip irrigation to the hose bibb or spigot.
 Feel free to follow one of the configuration examples shown below.
 For instance, if you’d like to include a Y-valve or hose timer.
 The most basic installation is to connect the faucet adapter right to your hose bibb, where you’d manually turn the faucet on or off to run the drip system.
 Attach the ½” irrigation tubing (supply line) to the adapter by firmly pressing it into the barbed outlet.
 (Some adapters may have a screw-down clamp connection instead).

 Though they’re made to be outside, protecting your hose timer from direct sun exposure can help prolong its life.
 Sun and heat make plastic brittle over time.
 Therefore, consider covering the timer with an old cloth or bucket to shield it.